faizul726/blog/_posts/2025-04-20-what-is-mb-loader.md

 **Q. Why it's saying nativePath error or something like that?**
 A. Known issue.
 Happens on devices from some manufacturers.
 Because of them heavily modifying how Android works.
 Best you can do is report it in the above Discord server.

-**Q. Why it's saying architecture, arm-v8a stuff?**
+**Q. Why it's saying architecture mismatch/arm-v8a stuff?**
 A. Please read requirements from the beginning again and the 6th question.

+**Q. Why I can't see app rating on Play Store?**
+A. Apps that are in experimental state (early access) don't show ratings.